בְּרֵאשִׁית

 ב

-As mentioned in chapter one, one of God’s names is El Shaddai, told to Abraham by HaShem Elohim/God himself.
+As mentioned in Chapter One, one of God’s names is El Shaddai, which was revealed to Abraham by YHVH EL/Power/God Himself.
 This name can be translated as sufficient or enough.
-This means that as HaShem God, our Creator, created each new creation, He was hiding behind the creation from us to the point that we can sense God [meaning that humans automatically sense there is a God, whether we are taught to or not], but we need to search for Him and find Him.
-At the end of the sixth day and just before Shabbat/Saturday, HaShem said, “Enough”, and stopped creating, because if He had continued creation, then He would be so hidden from us that we would not know or sense that there is a God in existence.
-But He is hidden just enough, perfectly that we can sense Him and find Him if we just look at creation itself.
-So when the Torah says that HaShem God abstained/rested, it does not mean He was tired.
+This means that as YHVH EL/POWER/God, our Creator, created each new creation, He was hiding behind the creation from us to the point that we can sense God [meaning that mankind automatically sense there is a God, whether we are taught to or not], but we need to search for Him and find Him.
+At the end of the sixth day and just before Shabbat/Saturday, YHVH said, “Enough”, and stopped Creation, because if He had continued creating, then He would be so hidden from us that we would not know or sense that there is a Higher Power in existence.
+But He is hidden just sufficiently enough that we can sense Him, and we can find Him if we look at creation itself.
+So when the Torah says that YHVH abstained/ceased/rested, it does not mean He was tired.
 How silly is that?
-Is God getting tired?
-No, He does not need rest, but we do.
-By imitating HaShem God, resting on Saturday, and engaging in prayer to take time and look for Him by reading the Torah, finding Him, and connecting with Him.
+Is YHVH our POWER getting tired?
+No, He does not need rest, but the messengers or angels, spirits, and we do.
+By imitating YHVH, we can follow what He told the messengers and the spirits: to rest and engage in prayer, taking time to look for Him by reading the Torah, finding Him, and connecting with Him.
 To have a relationship with the Creator.
-Think of it like this: if a person is a workaholic and is always working, taking no rest, and his/her only goal is work.
-Chances are that his/her family side of life is going to suffer and probably fail.
+Think of it this way: if a person is a workaholic and is always working, taking no rest, and their only goal is work.
+Chances are that their family life will suffer and probably fail.
 If you work seven days a week and ignore your family, that is not good.
-You need time off to connect to your family and engage with them, to let them know you care, and to let them know that all the work you do is for them.
-In the same manner, you are supposed to set Saturday apart for HaShem Elohim to let Him know that you care about Him.
+You need time off to connect with your family and engage with them, to let them know you care, and to show them that all the work you do is for their benefit.
+In the same manner, you are supposed to set time apart for our POWER, our God, YHVH.
+To let Him know that you care about Him.
 To acknowledge Him and tell him that you know He is there, that you care about Him, and that we recognize his presence in our lives.
-What we do and gain in this life is not by our power but by his constant presence.
+What we do and gain in this life is not by our power but by His POWER and constant presence.
+Do not ignore him and only talk to him when you conveniently need him, as that is a selfish thing to do.
+What would you do or how would you feel if you were only contacted when someone asks for help, and the rest of the time, no contact, no words, nothing.
+Remember, we were created in His image.
+So, YHVH and we feel in the same capacity, actually, He feels more strongly, but what I mean is that if you feel things like loneliness, He does too.
+If you are being ignored and taken advantage of, He will feel the same way you would.
+How can someone ignore someone else and have the face to ask for help when it is convenient for them?
+I could not do it.

 3